matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 malicious or spammy users to flood a room with undeletable state, potentially mounting a denial of service attack against involved homeservers.
 So, some solution to "clean" an affected room is desirable.

+Note that throughout this document we are only concerned with state events[^and-redactions], other events are not relevant to this problem.

+[^and-redactions] (and of course, events that redact state events.)

 TODO: refer to relevant MSCs: live location, and also the owned state ones.